-In many practical scenarios, only a partial information about $y_t$ is available to the BS.
-As a result, we consider the available signal to BS, $z_t$, be of the form
+In many practical scenarios only a partial information about $y_t$ is available to the BS.
+As a result, we consider the available signal to BS, $z_t$, to be of the form

-where $q(\cdot)$ represents a practically partial information processing such quantization function.
+where $q(\cdot)$ represents a practically motivated partial information processing such as a quantization function.
 With the received signal model in (\ref{eq:obsv}) and (\ref{eq:quanti}), we are now ready to describe the sequential beam search problem which adaptively designs the beamforming vectors $\*w_t$.